flywheel-apps/freesurfer-recon-all/README.md

 This gear runs recon-all on the provided inputs with the given configuration options.
 See [https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) in general and [https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) in particular for complete details.

 # Outputs
-All files that are the results of recon-all in the Freesurfer subject directory are compressed into a single zip archive called "freesurfer-recon-all_<subject ID>_<analysis ID>.zip", e.g. "freesurfer-recon-all_subj001_62e98f6939a660fff35225ff.zip".
+All files that are the results of recon-all in the Freesurfer subject directory are compressed into a single zip archive called "freesurfer-recon-all_subjectID_analysisID.zip", e.g. "freesurfer-recon-all_subj001_62e98f6939a660fff35225ff.zip".
 See the "Introduction to Freesurfer Output" tutorial [here](https://surfer.nmr.mgh.harvard.edu/fswiki/Tutorials) for details.

 This gear was created using the [bdis-app-template](https://github.com/flywheel-apps/bids-app-template).
 For documentation on how to run the tests in this gear, please see that README file.